 4. Organize Clear Workflows

 Managers can take over tasks like escalating a case or high prioritizing a case.
 This way, your agents will get a clear idea about how to proceed with their daily goals.
-Managers also need to allot time for instant and urgent queries.
+Managers also need to allot time for an instant and urgent queries.
 Your support agents won’t have the luxury of time when there is a customer on hold.
 Companies can overcome this problem by implementing simplified strategies for different situations and training employees accordingly.

 5. Empower Your Agents

 Elaborating on the above point, it is important to realize that over-documenting everything also may create new problems.
-Surely, it is good to have your workflows and steps in place, so agents know what to do and prioritize.
-But, you also don’t want to restrict agents by implementing super rigid processes.
+Surely, it is good to have your workflows and steps in place so agents know what to do and prioritize.
+But you also don’t want to restrict agents by implementing super rigid processes.

 Officials often get discouraged and frustrated and make meaningless actions to complete their work.
 On the contrary, when people feel enthusiastic and active in their jobs, they’re much more productive.
 Hence, you need to get them engaged in their jobs.
 Encourage employee participation.
-Listen to them, their ideas, their feedback, etc because they are the ones who interact with the customers every day.
+Listen to them, their ideas, their feedback, etc., because they are the ones who interact with the customers every day.
 They understand customer behavior better than anybody else.
 So, trust them.
 Equip them with the latest tools, information, customer engagement scenarios, and so on.
-This gives them autonomy to do their jobs effectively.
+This gives them the autonomy to do their jobs effectively.

 6. Promote a Work-Life Balance

 The culture of working long hours and doing endless work has been promoted since the beginning of time.
-It is not uncommon for support agents to feel burnt-out.
+It is not uncommon for support agents to feel burnt out.
 Most of the employees have experienced this in their jobs.

 There will always be more work to do.
 Putting pressure on your agents to complete it all in an unrealistic time frame can lead to employee frustration.
 There is nothing more overwhelming than being stuck at your desk all day.
-When your team pushes the limits, they’ll fall victims to fatigue and stress.
+When your team pushes the limits, they’ll fall victim to fatigue and stress.
 Be it a quick coffee, a run, a walk, or simply informal team meetings, you need to encourage your agents to take a break.
 This will help fuel their productivity and skyrocket your customer satisfaction.

 It is also a very cost-effective option when we see the number of hours saved.
 For example – You have a team of four agents who are spending one hour each on a single day for manual tasks.
 You can save an average of 200 hours per year per agent.
 This means you save a total of 800 hours a year!
 This is huge, and you can utilize and divert these hours to get something more productive done.

 Speed is not the most important thing in customer support.
-But, it does matter.
+But it does matter.
 Being able to respond and resolve customer conflicts is a productive and effective customer support team trait.
 It also gives your team a sense of accomplishment, which can lead to overall happiness.

-We are an ISO27001 certified development company with 14+ years of development experience.
+We are an ISO27001-certified development company with 14+ years of development experience.
 We build products that you can customize according to your present and future needs.
 We specialize in serving the best customer service software solutions and strategies.
 These seven steps will help you increase the productivity of your team and ultimately make your agents and customers more satisfied.
 Get in touch with us and let us know what you think.